eight04/linkify-plus-plus-core/README.md

 License
 -------
 In the very old days, the script is based on Linkify Plus.
-Although it has been rewritten multiple times, the original license can be found at `LICENSE`.
+Although it has been rewritten multiple times, the original license can be found [here](https://github.com/eight04/linkify-plus-plus-core/blob/master/LICENSE).

 TLD list is grabbed from <http://data.iana.org/TLD/tlds-alpha-by-domain.txt>.